 L04 Chinese 227C Chinese Civilization

-An introduction to Chinese culture through selected topics that link various periods in China's past with the present.
-Ongoing concerns are social stratification, political organization, the arts, gender relationships and the rationales for individual behavior, and the conceptions through which Chinese have identified their cultural heritage.
-Our readings include literary, philosophical and historical documents as well as cultural histories.
-Regular short writing assignments; take-home final.
+This course is an introduction to Chinese culture through selected topics that link various periods in China's past with the present.
+Ongoing concerns are social stratification, political organization, and the arts, gender relationships and the rationales for individual behavior, and the conceptions through which Chinese have identified their cultural heritage.
+Readings include literary, philosophical, and historical documents as well as cultural histories.
+There will be regular short writing assignments.
 No prerequisites.

 L04 Chinese 306 Advanced Chinese for Heritage Speakers I

 This course is designed for heritage students who have studied at least two years of Chinese (or equivalent) to achieve greater proficiency in the oral and written use of the language through reading, listening, speaking, and writing.
 The teaching materials include essays and dialogues covering miscellaneous topics about today's China.
 Students are expected to make presentations and exchange ideas in appropriate and persuasive ways.
 Prerequisite: L04 207 (grade of B- or better) or placement by examination.